Theta function: Auxiliary functions

 This notation follows Riemann and Mumford; Jacobi's original formulation was in terms of the nome q = e^{iπτ} rather than τ.
 In Jacobi's notation the θ-functions are written:

 The above definitions of the Jacobi theta functions are by no means unique.
 See Jacobi theta functions (notational variations) for further discussion.

 If we set z = 0 in the above theta functions, we obtain four functions of τ only, defined on the upper half-plane.
+These functions are called Theta Nullwert functions, based on the German term for zero value because of the annullation of the left entry in the theta function expression.
 Alternatively, we obtain four functions of q only, defined on the unit disk $|q|<1$.
 They are sometimes called theta constants: